-The local market has been weak, with the FTSE/JSE Capped Shareholder Weighted Index returning-2% for the quarter and 3% for the year.
+The local market has been weak, with the FTSE/JSE Capped Shareholder Weighted Index returning -2% for the quarter and +3% for the year.
 Pleasingly, the Fund was able to supplement low market returns in this period with strong alpha over the quarter and year, respectively.
-The Fund favours SA equities within the domestic asset classes, given the high offshore exposure of many JSE-listed companies and attractive return prospects.
-Fund holdings include global stocks listed on the JSE and selected resources and domestic stocks.
+Fund holdings include global stocks listed on the JSE (with their high offshore exposure) and selected resources and domestic stocks.
 Domestic stocks offer good opportunities for stock picking, but avoiding value traps is critical.
 The gap between winning and losing domestic businesses is widening.
 Winning businesses are investing in their franchises and can grow their top lines above costs.
 We have a strong preference for the winners and believe that perceived value in many of the weaker, low PE (price-to-earnings) businesses will prove to be illusory.
 This has been extremely stark in a sector like food retail.

 Investor concerns about the SA outlook were reflected in the weak performance of the financial sector with its heavy domestic exposure.
-The Financials Index declined -8% for the quarter (still +12% over 12 months) as banks and insurers came under pressure.
-For the banks, low economic growth is subduing advances growth across both the corporate and retail sector while credit losses remain elevated.
+The Financials index declined -8% for the quarter (still +12% over 12 months) as banks and insurers came under pressure.
+For the banks, low economic growth is subduing advances growth across both the corporate and retail sectors while credit losses remain elevated.
 We believe the winning banks merit a position within the portfolio as their ability to grow real earnings over the medium term should deliver good returns.
 The Fund has a position in both FirstRand and Capitec.

 The resource sector declined -2% for the quarter (and is down -9% over 12 months).
-The Fund holds an underweight position in resources, given early profit-taking across most of the sector (especially diversified and PGM miners).
+The Fund holds an underweight position in resources, given early profittaking across most of the sector (especially diversified and PGM miners).
 Performances within the sector varied widely, with the gold companies meaningfully outperforming PGM shares, diversified miners, and Sasol.
 The Fund has benefited from low holdings across the underperforming sectors.
 The gold price has strengthened in the face of heightened geopolitical uncertainty and ongoing polarisation.
 Gold equities rose to reflect the higher gold spot prices.
 The Fund's underweight position detracted from performance.
 We do not believe current gold equity valuations offer sufficient margin of safety to increase our holding.

-The Industrials Index rose 1% for the quarter (+3% over 12 months).
+The Industrials Index rose +1% for the quarter (+3% over 12 months).
 The Fund's core holdings include many of the global stocks listed in SA: Naspers, Richemont, Aspen, Bidcorp, British American Tobacco, and Anheuser-Busch InBev.
 We saw a step change in the number of domestic businesses delivering disappointing earnings as weaker revenue growth and ongoing brutal cost pressures eroded operating profits.
 We continue to reassess our domestic holdings and cull those that are not well-positioned to withstand the challenging domestic environment.
 We have been pleased to see the strong volume growth of a business like ADvTECH that has consistently invested in the value of its private education offering, constraining fee increases at or below inflation while managing costs appropriately.
-Dis-Chem, too, should continue to grow strongly, fuelled by store rollout and market share gains from independents.
+Dis-Chem, too, should continue to grow strongly, fuelled by store rollout and share gains from independents.
 In Transaction Capital, the collapse of SA Taxi and a sharp share price correction allowed Coronation to increase our holding, thereby increasing exposure to WeBuyCars (WBC).
 We believe WBC is a strong franchise with good medium-term growth prospects.
 It offers customers convenience, a trusted partner in buying/selling their vehicle, and fair prices.
 This should enable it to continue gaining market share from the fragmented independent dealers in the used car market.